novoalab/tRIBO-seq/README.md

 ## Citation

-Hasan Yilmaz*, Mie Monti*, Alessia Del Piano, Michele Arnoldi, Isabelle Bonomo, Laia Llovera, Massimiliano Clamer# and Eva Maria Novoa#, Selective profiling of translationally active tRNAs and their dynamics under stress _(manuscript in preparation)_ [DOI to be shared once available]
+Hasan Yilmaz*, Mie Monti*, Alessia Del Piano, Michele Arnoldi, Isabelle Bonomo, Laia Llovera, Massimiliano Clamer# and Eva Maria Novoa#.
+Selective profiling of translationally active tRNAs and their dynamics under stress _(manuscript in preparation)_[DOI to be shared once available]

 ## Contact

-If you have any issues running this code, please go first over previous [issues].
+If you have any issues running this code, please go first over previous [issues](https://github.com/novoalab/tRIBO-seq/issues/).
 If you still can't figure it out based on the prior responses/issues raised, please open a new issue.
 Thanks!